 Simpler Machine Learning

+AI is the rage these days.
+Not long ago, AI, or Artificial Intelligence, used to be called Machine Learning, and Machine Learning is actually a more descriptive term for what AI does today.
 Machine learning is a complex topic.
 This website attempts to present it to you in a simpler way.
 The “machine” in machine learning refers to an ordinary digital computer.
 The “learning” means that the computer runs programs that can learn to recognize patterns purely from sets of data.
 Recognizing patterns can mean learning how to classify the data into different types, such as whether the data for a given person translates into having a given disease or not.
 It can also mean learning how to predict a continuous variable as the output of the machine learning program, such as a salary, from the given data set.
-Machine learning is a subset of a broader branch of computer science called Artificial Intelligence.
-These days, it is sometimes used to denote the same thing as Artificial Intelligence.

 Machine learning comes in numerous different varieties.
 These varieties are called machine learning models.
 The models can be classified in different ways.
 A common classification is as follows: